tldr-pages/tldr/pages/common/avo.md

 `avo pull`

-- Display status of the Avo implementation:
+- Display the status of the Avo implementation:

 `avo status`